elasticpath/elasticpath-dev/docs/commerce-cloud/rule-promotions/overview.md

 You can create a rule promotion using the [Rule Promotions API](/docs/commerce-cloud/rule-promotions/rule-promotions-api/rule-promotions-api-overview) or [Commerce Manager](/docs/commerce-cloud/rule-promotions/promotions-in-commerce-manager/overview).

 To apply Rule Promotions API in carts and orders, ensure that you have enabled the `use_rule_promotions` field in [Cart Settings](/docs/commerce-cloud/carts/cart-management/cart-settings/update-cart-settings).
 You can also update a specific cart to use Rule Promotions.
 See [Update a Cart](/docs/commerce-cloud/carts/cart-management/update-a-cart).
-This turns on the hybrid mode, which means you can simultaneously use both [legacy promotions](/docs/commerce-cloud/promotions/promotion-management/promotion-management-overview) and Rule Promotions.
+This turns on the hybrid mode, which means you can simultaneously use both [Promotions Standard](/docs/commerce-cloud/promotions/promotion-management/promotion-management-overview) and Rule Promotions.
 For example, let's consider the following scenario:

 If the cart has:
-- A leagcy promotion offering a 10% discount on the shopping cart
+- A Promotion Standard offering a 10% discount on the shopping cart
 - A Rule Promotion offering 20% discount on the shopping cart

     Shoppers qualify for both discounts, prompting the system to apply both types of discount to your shopping cart.
-This means you get a 10% discount from the legacy promotion and a 20% discount from the Rule Promotion.
+This means you get a 10% discount from the Promotions Standard and a 20% discount from the Rule Promotion.
 The promotions are stacked based on their creation date.
 This means the oldest promotion is applied first, followed by stacking of the newest promotion upon the oldest promotion.

 ## Rule Set